nummacway/gb300/README.md

 Note that not all of the selectable button values actually exist on the console.
 For example, the GBA does not have X and Y buttons and will treat both like A.

 R and L buttons are swapped when you use the console's key map editor.
-If the button on the left (next to the five menu items where you selected "Joystick") is highlighted, you'll set the button physically labeled R. The table above uses the _physical_ labels (on the device's case), not what is highlighted by the console's key map editor.
+If the button on the left (next to the five menu items where you selected "Joystick") is highlighted, you'll set the button physically labeled R. The table above uses the _physical_ labels (found on the device's case), not what is highlighted by the console's key map editor.

 Per-game key mappings do not seem to work.